nzakas/understandinges6/manuscript/13-Modules.md

 export multiply;
 ```

 There are a few things to notice in this example.
 First, apart from the `export` keyword, every declaration is exactly the same as it would be otherwise.
 Each exported function or class also has a name; that's because exported function and class declarations require a name.
-You cannot export anonymous functions or classes using this syntax unless you use the `default` keyword (discussed in detail later in this chapter).
+You can't export anonymous functions or classes using this syntax unless you use the `default` keyword (discussed in detail in the "Default Values in Modules" section).

 Next, consider the `multiply()` function, which isn't exported when it's defined.
 That works because you need not always export a declaration: you can also export references.
 Finally, notice that this example doesn't export the `subtract()` function.
 That function won't be accessible from outside this module because any variables, functions, or classes that are not explicitly exported remain private to the module.

 ## Basic Importing

 Once you have a module with exports, you can access the functionality in another module by using the `import` keyword.
-An `import` statement has two parts: the identifiers you're importing and the module from which those identifiers should be imported.
-The basic form is as follows:
+The two parts of an `import` statement are the identifiers you're importing and the module from which those identifiers should be imported.
+This is the statement's basic form:

 ```js
 import { identifier1, identifier2 } from "example.js";
 ```

 The curly braces after `import` indicate the bindings to import from a given module.
 The keyword `from` indicates the module from which to import the given binding.
 The module is specified by a string representing the path to the module.
-Browsers use the same path format as you might pass to the `<script>` element, which means you must include a file extension.
-Node.js, on the other hand, follows its traditional convention of differentiating between local files and packages based on a filesystem prefix; for example, `example` would be a package and `./example.js` would be a local file.
-Specific details on how browsers and Node.js load modules are discussed later in this chapter.
+Browsers use the same path format you might pass to the `<script>` element, which means you must include a file extension.
+Node.js, on the other hand, follows its traditional convention of differentiating between local files and packages based on a filesystem prefix.
+For example, `example` would be a package and `./example.js` would be a local file.
+I'll discuss specific details on how browsers and Node.js load modules in the "Loading Modules" section, after finishing the basics of importing and exporting.

 I> The list of bindings to import looks similar to a destructured object, but it isn't one.